 Warranty Issue

 If there is a warranty issue, remember your dealer has to work through the manufacturer of the car since it is the automaker paying the bill.
-Dealers have set in stone procedures they must go through.
+Dealers have set-in-stone procedures they must go through.
 Remember too, the dealer did not build the car, their job is to sell cars and service them within the confines of your warranty.

-I still believe that if possible, talk with the dealership personnel face-to-face.
+I still believe that it if possible, talk with the dealership personnel face-to-face.
 It is too easy for the employee to forward an email to someone to handle, and it gets lost in the shuffle.
 Telephone calls are OK, but you don’t really know if you have their full attention.

 My biggest fear as a dealership owner was the silent customer.
 Those are the ones who had a problem and instead of letting us know, they just took their business elsewhere.
 Give your dealer an opportunity to solve the issue.
 Going in person will generally yield better results.